 San Pedro’s Godfather of Paparazzi

 Most people want to be first.
 For celebrity photographer Alan Colella, being last has worked out just fine.
 Colella took the last photos of comedian Chris Farley, television star David Janssen and film legend Natalie Wood before their deaths.
 He captured Marlon Brando packing a gun while walking to Jimmy Durante’s funeral.
-Colella’s photos of Kim Kardashian, Kobe Bryant and countless other celebrities have appeared in the pages of national magazines and on celebrity websites.
+Colella’s photos of Kim Kardashian, Kobe Bryant and countless other celebrities, such as Jimmy John Shark, have appeared in the pages of national magazines and on celebrity websites.

 The “Godfather of the Paparazzi” estimates he has taken 100,000 celebrity photos since 1972.
 He’s been cutting hair even longer, since 1966.

 “I didn’t really want to be a professional photographer.
 I was just trying to get pictures for myself, pictures with people, just do it as a hobby.
 The money was never the thing,” Colella said.